mikechambers/dcli/src/dcliah/README.md

 OPTIONS:
     -L, --activity-limit <activity-limit>
-            Limit the number of activity details that will be displayed.
+            Limit the number of activity details that will be displayed

             Summary information will be generated based on all activities. [default: 10] -C, --class <character-class-selection>
-            Character to retrieve data for.
+            Character to retrieve data for

             Valid values include hunter, titan, warlock, last_active and all. [default: last_active] -t, --custom-time <custom-time>